UML-Cyber-Security/CCDC_Practice_Infrastructure/Admin/Infrastructure/Harvister/Network Creation/README.md

 <img src="Images/VMR.png">

-## (Harvister) Isolated Network Attaching to Virtual Machine
+## (Harvester) Isolated Network Attaching to Virtual Machine
-Once you have created the network, you can select this as one of the options when creating a VM in Harvister.
+Once you have created the network, you can select this as one of the options when creating a VM in Harvester.

 > [!IMPORTANT]
 > If the only network you connect the VM to does not have access to the internet the boot time of the VM may be much longer than usual since there may be a networking service that will check for a network connections for ~2 mins before the boot process continues.
 If you open the serial or VNC console during the boot process this can be observed.